Olive’s Cottage has been in continuous operation since 2004, welcoming guests from all over the world for over 16 years.

 The defining features of Olive’s Cottage are the airy and welcoming feel, the serenity of the setting and the mesmerising, ever-changing views.
 You and your party have sole occupancy of the property.

 Olive’s Cottage should particularly suit the food and wine lover.
 The owners have designed the cottage to cater for their own interests in these areas.
 As well as a modern, well-equipped kitchen, there are fruit trees and a herb garden, two wonderful decks for entertaining, and a magnificent barbecue pit.
-Enjoy a snack and a glass of complimentary wine on the deck on your arrival.
+Enjoy a snack and a bottle of complimentary Tamar Valley wine on the deck on your arrival.

 The facilities and key features are summarised in groups below.
 (Go to Gallery & Feedback for photos and for reviews/comments from our guests.)